Professor Emeritus of Enology (Wine Chemist)

 In 1991, he moved to the Department of Viticulture and Enology at UC Davis where his research program has delved into various aspects of phenolics.
 These naturally occurring compounds, present in grape skins and seeds and extracted from oak barrels, account for several aspects of flavor and bouquet, as well as antioxidant activity, which helps wines age and may reduce chronic disease in wine drinkers.
 Current studies focus on several aspects of wine oxidation chemistry, closure performance and the absorption and metabolism of proanthocyanidins.
 His graduate students and post-docs are winemakers, researchers and professors across California and elsewhere around the globe.

-In addition to his research and teaching, Professor Waterhouse is the Co-Editor in Chief of the Journal of the Science of Food and Agriculture, and has chaired numerous national and international symposia and participates in such professional organizations as the American Society for Enology and Viticulture and the American Chemical Society.
-At UC Davis he has served as Chair of the Department of Viticulture and Enology, Chair of Graduate Council and in other roles.
+In addition to his research and teaching, Professor Waterhouse is Director of the Robert Mondavi Institute, the Co-Editor in Chief of the Journal of the Science of Food and Agriculture, and has chaired numerous national and international symposia and participates in such professional organizations as the American Society for Enology and Viticulture and the American Chemical Society.
+At UC Davis he has served as Chair of the Department of Viticulture and Enology, Chair of Graduate Council, Associate Dean in Graduate Studies, and in other roles.